-BI 31 I XXX1
+BI 31 I XXX1 \

 When the interrupt is enabled, the inputs will be monitored and compared with the I conditions.
 If the I conditions are met, the program will go to block label 31.
+After an interrupt occurs, the interrupt is disabled and can be enabled using the "Enable Interrupt" command.
 Special action is taken if an interrupt occurs while executing any of the following blocks.